-Cumulative Frequency Distribution and Polygon (2012)
+Introduction to Cumulative Frequency Distribution

 A cumulative frequency distribution (cumulative frequency curve or ogive) and a cumulative frequency polygon require cumulative frequencies.
 The cumulative frequency is denoted by CF and for a class interval it is obtained by adding the frequency of all the preceding classes including that class.
 It indicates the total number of values less than or equal to the upper limit of that class.
 For comparing two or more distributions, relative cumulative frequencies or percentage cumulative frequencies are computed.

-The relative cumulative frequencies are the proportions of the cumulative frequency denoted by crf and are obtained by dividing the cumulative frequency by the total frequency (Total number of Observations).
-The crf of a class can also be obtained by adding the relative frequencies (rf) of the preceding classes including that class.
+The relative cumulative frequencies are the proportions of the cumulative frequency denoted by CRF and are obtained by dividing the cumulative frequency by the total frequency (Total number of Observations).
+The CRF of a class can also be obtained by adding the relative frequencies (rf) of the preceding classes including that class.
 Multiplying the relative frequencies by 100 gives the corresponding percentage cumulative frequency of a class.

 The method of construction of cumulative frequencies and cumulative relative frequencies is explained in the following table: